Kainuu: Tourism and culture

 Tourism is a significant factor in the regional economics of Kainuu.
-The two most important seasons for the regions tourism are winter and summer.
-Winter season is the more popular one amongst the tourists and travelers.
-The single most popular month for the overnight stays in Kainuu is July.
+The region is marketed as the Arctic Lakeland, where features of Lapland and the Finnish lake district overlap.
+The two most important seasons for the region's tourism are winter and summer.
+Winter season is the more popular one amongst the tourists and travelers, although the single most popular month for the overnight stays in Kainuu is July.
 The count for the nights spent in the Kainuu region was 970 953 in the year of 2014.
-Domestic tourism forms major part of the annual tourism.
-Around 9-10% of the annual tourism of the regions comes from the international tourism.
-The variation of this number is dependent on the recent economic downturn that has caused drop in the Russian tourism towards the Kainuu region in which the Russians are the single largest customerbase.
+Domestic tourism forms a major part of the annual tourism.
+Around 10% of the annual tourism of the regions comes from the international tourism.
+The variation of this number is dependent on the economic turns that have caused drops in the Russian tourism towards the Kainuu region in which the Russians have been the single largest customer group.

 Kainuu region has three major sports and ski resorts, which are Paljakka, Ukkohalla and Vuokatti.
 These resorts offer various sport possibilities for different seasons such as skiing, downhill skiing and hiking among others.

-Outside the sport resorts are also tourism related service clusters and networks such as Wild Taiga which offer various services from different actors of Kuhmo and Suomussalmi municipalities.
-Other significant regional points of interests from the perspective of tourism are the areas around Oulujärvi, Kajaani and Ristijärvi.
+Outside the sport resorts there are also tourism related service clusters and networks such as Wild Taiga which offers various services from different actors of Kuhmo and Suomussalmi municipalities.
+Other significant regional points of interest from the perspective of tourism are the areas around Oulujärvi, Kajaani and Ristijärvi.

-In tourism Oulujärvi is concentrated on offering services in water- and culture based tourism around the lake.
-Kajaani, the town on the shores of lake, is the so-called capital of Kainuu and through this it is also the central transportational hub in the area.
+In tourism Oulujärvi is concentrated on offering services in water and culture based tourism around the lake.
+Kajaani, the town on the shores of the lake, is the capital of Kainuu and the central transportational hub in the area.
 The town is central for the tourists who come to the Kainuu region either by train or by plane to the Kajaani Airport.

 Kajaani offers many commercial and culturally related services for tourists.
-The historical village of Paltaniemi in Kajaani is well-known as the birthplace of the Finnish poet Eino Leino, and Elias Lönnrot lived in the same village when he compiled the Finnish national epic Kalevala.
+The historical village of Paltaniemi in Kajaani is well known as the birthplace of the Finnish poet Eino Leino, and Elias Lönnrot lived in the same village when he compiled the Finnish national epic Kalevala.
 The writer Ilmari Kianto also influenced the Kainuu region, and through his works, Kianto made known the description of the Kainuu poor people at the time.
 Other examples of these cultural services includes the Town Theater, Kaukametsä Culture and Congress Center, Kainuu Museum and the Kajaani Art Museum and many others.
 Kajawood, a film production company, also known as the "Finnish Hollywood", is located in Sotkamo, Kainuu.